groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/docm-to-potx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCM File Format"
           content: |
             DOCM files are Microsoft Word 2007 or higher generated documents with the ability to run macros.
 It is similar to DOCX file format but the ability to run macros makes it different from DOCX.
-Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
+Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.
+The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
 DOCM files can be opened and edited in Microsoft Word 2007 and above.

           link: "https://docs.fileformat.com/word-processing/docm/"

     format:
         # format loop
-        - icon: "far fa-file-POTX"
+        - icon: "far fa-file-powerpoint"
           title: " About POTX File Format"
           content: |
             Files with .POTX extension represent Microsoft PowerPoint template presentations that are created with Microsoft PowerPoint 2007 and above.
 This format was created to replace the POT file format that is based on the binary file format and is supported with PowerPoint 97-2003.
 The files generated can be used to create presentations that have same layout and other settings required to be applied to new files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults.
 Such files are generated in order to create ready-to-use template files for official use.